peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * (a) If a sequence of encoded words decodes to a string with a CTL character (U+007F, or a character less than U+0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.

+ * (b)

+It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.

+Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
+4.5.1).

- * (b) This implementation can decode an encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
+Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
 (Each encoded word still starts in "ASCII mode", though.)

-It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet stream" or treated as that media type (see RFC 2046 sec.
-4.5.1).
+This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
+6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.

+Note that this library (the MailLib library) has no facilities for sending and receiving email messages, since that's outside this library's scope.

 ### Message Constructor